SHKim26/-Language-Modeling/README.md

   - "ov!
 Thuing hoit, Foll's jumburous 'bal, out thy slieth free: hi' hoes? which nond I'll assame'tudaut"

 ### Conclusion
 The temperature parameter $T$ plays a critical role in controlling the diversity of the generated text in LSTM models. **Lower temperatures result in more predictable** and coherent text, while **higher temperatures encourage creativity** at the expense of grammatical and logical structure.

-This parameter can be tuned to find the optimal balance for specific applications, whether for creative writing aids or more controlled text generation tasks.
+**The key to generating plausible text lies in adjusting $T$ to balance predictability and creativity**, tailored to the text's purpose—lower temperatures for factual accuracy and higher for creative expression.